-\end{proof} The main difference between BCE and CE is that when BCE is applied to incorrect classes, the second part of BCE produces different losses.
-For simplicity and without loss of generality, consider the case where there are $I$ zeros in the label.
-Substituting the label distribution and predicted distribution into the BCE, we can obtain that this part of the loss is $-\sum_{i=1}^I \log(1-y_i)$.
-From Lemma \ref{lemma:bce}, we can conclude that this part of the loss is minimized only when the values of these incorrect classes in the predicted distribution are equal.
-In conventional multi-classification problems, classes can be considered unrelated.
-Therefore, the probability values of these incorrect classes in the predicted distribution are usually similar, subtly in accordance with Lemma \ref{lemma:bce}, making CE optimal, or in other words, the BCE loss of these incorrect classes is almost indistinguishable.
+The primary distinction between BCE and CE lies in the divergent losses arising from their application to incorrect classes.
+Without loss of generality, consider a scenario with $I$ zeros in the label.
+Substituting the label and predicted distributions into BCE yields a loss of $-\sum_{i=1}^I \log(1- \hat y_i)$ for this portion.
+From Lemma \ref{lemma:bce}, we can infer that this loss is minimized when the incorrect classes in the predicted distribution assume equal values.
+In conventional multi-classification, classes are typically treated as unrelated.
+Therefore, the probability values for incorrect classes in the predicted distribution usually similar, aligning subtly with Lemma \ref{lemma:bce}.
+Consequently, CE optimality emerges, or alternatively, the BCE loss for incorrect classes appears almost indistinguishable.

-However, for SSL classification problems, the formulation of CE is suboptimal.
-In SSL, the similarity between classes is extremely high, resulting in the DNN's output distribution likely having unwanted sidelobes around the ground truth class and even producing \textit{pseudo peaks}.
-Taking into account the reverberation, the likelihood of pseudo peaks increases.
-However, these psuedo peaks are not directly perceptible by CE, as shown in Eq. \eqref{eq:ce}.
-Specifically, due to the highly non-linear amplification of values by the negative log function (as $\hat y_i$ approaches 1, $-\log(1-\hat y_i)$ approaches infinity), the pseudo peaks with high values will result in a large loss in the second part of BCE.
+However, CE formulation becomes suboptimal for SSL classification.
+In SSL, class similarity is exceedingly high, prompting DNN output distributions to manifest undesired sidelobes around ground truth classes and even yielding \textit{pseudo peaks}.
+Given the reverberation, the likelihood of pseudo peaks occurring will escalate.
+However, these pseudo peaks are not directly perceptible by CE, as depicted in Eq.~\eqref{eq:ce}.
+Specifically, the highly non-linear amplification of values by the negative log function (as $\hat y_i$ approaches 1, $-\log(1-\hat y_i)$ approaches infinity) results in substantial loss within BCE's second portion when pseudo peaks assume elevated values.

-Fig.~\ref{fig:prediction} presents a concrete example to visually convey our theoretical analysis.
-The SSL problem is more likely to occur in distributions that deviate significantly from the conditions given in Lemma \ref{lemma:bce}.
-As this is a convex optimization problem, the further away from the minimum point, the greater the loss.
+Figure~\ref{fig:prediction} provides a concrete example to visually convey our theoretical analysis.
+The SSL problem is more likely to occur in distributions that significantly deviate from the conditions in Lemma \ref{lemma:bce}.
 Therefore, we recommend using a loss function with a global receptive field, such as BCE, to suppress pseudo peaks.